NOS CYCLISTES À TRAVERS

 Saussine, France, 1890s

-The board measures 79 x 64 cms (and the box measures 50 X 34 X 5 cms).
+The board measures 79 x 64 cm, and the box measures 50 X 34 X 5 cm.
 Unlike the three other similar games mentioned above, in this one the riders travel not only through France but also through Belgium.
 If you do not take this into account (and the redrawing of the board), the four games are basically the same.

 In my copy of the game, there are three male and three female cyclists, dressed in complementary colours, so one can assume that they form three teams.
-I just feature une female riders in the pictures because the other thwo are, sadly, beheaded, as is not uncommon in old lead figurines.
-However, I do have one of the two heads, so at least one of the female riders will be restored som day.
+I just feature one female rider in the pictures because the other two were, sadly, beheaded when I received the game, as is not uncommon in old lead figurines.
+However, I had one of the two heads, so one of the riders has been restored since then.

 Male and female riders